-We welcome Chi Nguyen as a postdoctoral fellow to our group.
+We welcome Chi Nguyen as a postdoctoral fellow in our group.

-Congratulations to Emma Danelius for being awarded the prestigeous Wenner Gren Foundation Postdoctoral Fellowship.
+Congratulations to Emma Danelius for being awarded the prestigious Wennergren Foundation Postdoctoral Fellowship.

 We welcome Emma Danelius as a postdoctoral fellow to our group.

 Our paper describing the use of MicroED for small molecule structure determination is featured as the cover article for ACS Central Science.
-HIghlights by Science translation medicine Chemistry World Wave Function Sciece Science News Phys Org C&EN NIH Directors Blog C&EN Global Nature and by Caltech here and UCLA here.
-Science News.
-World Pharma News.
-Medical News AAAS LA Business Journal technology Network Drug target review Dectris Nature news and views HHMI
+Highlights by Science Translation Medicine, Chemistry World, Wave Function, Science, Science News, Phys Org, C&EN, NIH Directors Blog, C&EN Global, Nature, and by Caltech and UCLA.
+Also Science News, World Pharma News, Medical News, AAAS, LA Business Journal, Technology Network, Drug target review, Dectris, Nature News and Views, and HHMI.

-Congratulations to Dr. Shian Liu, Postdoctoral Fellow in our lab, for winning two awards in recent weeks.
-Fellowship award – Cold Spring Harbor Asia meeting on Membrane Proteins Structure and Function; Outstanding poster presentation award – 2017 International Conference on Structural Biology.
+Congratulations to Dr. Shian Liu, postdoctoral fellow in our laboratory, for winning two awards in recent weeks.
+Fellowship Award—Cold Spring Harbor Asia meeting on Membrane Proteins Structure and Function; Outstanding poster presentation award—2017 International Conference on Structural Biology.

-Our work with MicroED was highlighted as “top research in 2015” by Chemical & Engineering News here.
+Our work with MicroED was highlighted as “top research in 2015” by Chemical & Engineering News.

-Our work on the toxic core of a-synuclein determined by MicroED has been published by Nature.
-You can find the paper here.
-Accompanying Nature News & Views here and an article in Chemical and Engineering News here.
-Highlights by Science Translation Medicine here, Medical Press here, and ALZForum here.
-Twitter blog here.
-C&EN.
+Our work on the toxic core of α-synuclein determined by MicroED has been published by Nature, accompanied by Nature News & Views and an article in Chemical and Engineering News.
+Highlights by Science Translation Medicine, Medical Press, ALZForum, and C&EN.
+There is also a Twitter blog.

 Our structure and function study of sugar transport through the major facilitator superfamily member XylE has been published by Nature Communications.
-The article can be found here.
-A news feature written by the American Diabetes Association (ADA) can be found here.
+A news feature was published by the American Diabetes Association (ADA).

-Our work on MicroED was published by eLife.
-You can read the paper here.
-An accompanying podcast can be found here.
-This paper was highlighted by eLife insight here and by HHMI news here.
-The Guardian also published a news piece on this work here.
-A highlight by Nature Methods can be found here.
-Phys Org.
+Our work on MicroED was published by eLife, accompanied by a podcast.
+This paper was highlighted by eLife insight and by HHMI news.
+The Guardian also published a news piece on this work, as did Nature Methods and Phys Org.

-Our work on the structure and function on aquaporin-0 in complex with Ca2+/calmodulin was published by Nature Structural & Molecular Biology.
-You can read the paper here.
-The work was also highlighted by the National Eye Institute here and by UC Irvine communications department here.
-This work was also highlighted by the visible embryo here, Science Daily here and by Science here.
+Our work on the structure and function of aquaporin-0 in complex with Ca2+/calmodulin was published by Nature Structural & Molecular Biology.
+The work was also highlighted by the National Eye Institute and the UC Irvine communications department.
+This work was also highlighted by the Visible Embryo, Science Daily, and Science.

-Our HCV IRES-40S cryo EM paper with Jeff Kieft was highlighted with a news feature from Science Daily here.
+Our HCV IRES-40S cryo-EM paper with Jeff Kieft was highlighted in a news feature from Science Daily.

-Congratulations to Dr. Breanna Vollmar for successfuly completing her graduate studies and obtaining her PhD.
-Breanna will be moving onto Pharmacology in the next few weeks.
+Congratulations to Dr. Breanna Vollmar for successfully completing her graduate studies and obtaining her PhD.
+Breanna will be moving onto pharmacology in the next few weeks.

-Megan Filbin Joins the lab as a postdoctoral fellow.
+Megan Filbin Joins the laboratory as a postdoctoral fellow.

 Tamir Gonen became a Member of The Royal Society of New Zealand.

-Our work on the structure of purified yeast kinetochores was publisehd by Nature Structural & Molecular Biology.
+Our work on the structure of purified yeast kinetochores was published by Nature Structural & Molecular Biology.
 It was highlighted by Current Biology and by a news feature on the HHMI and JFRC websites.
-You can read the news feature here.
 The work was also featured as the cover article for NSMB.

 Our work on the AQP0 phosphorylation by PKA and its recruitment with AKAP2 is highlighted by Nature PSI Biology.
 The work was featured as the cover story for the January issue of EMBO Molecular Medicine.

-The Gonen lab moved to the Janelia Farm Research Campus of the Howard hughes Medical Institute in Ashburn VA.
+The Gonen laboratory moved to the Janelia Farm Research Campus of the Howard Hughes Medical Institute in Ashburn, VA.

 Dr. Minsun Park and Ms. Ripal Shah join the Gonen laboratory.

-Matt Iadanza joins the Gonen laboratory as a graduate student and was awarded a Molecular Biophysics Training Grant support.
+Matt Iadanza joins the Gonen laboratory as a graduate student and was awarded a Molecular Biophysics Training Grant.
 Congratulations!

 October 30, 2009